Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 Final Thoughts

 NotebookLM's free version handles basic research and light document work.
-The 100 notebooks and 50 sources per notebook are enough for small projects, and Audio Overviews are genuinely useful for turning dense material into something you can listen to.
+The 100 notebooks and 50 sources per notebook are enough for small projects, and audio and video overviews are genuinely useful for turning dense material into something you can listen to or watch.

 The limits become real when your needs grow.
 More documents, daily use, offline requirements, or privacy concerns all push past what the free plan offers.
-The paid tiers help with some of this but lock you into a monthly subscription and Google's ecosystem.
+The paid tiers help with some of this but lock you into a Google AI subscription.

-Elephas goes a different direction: local processing, no source caps on paid plans, lifetime pricing, and the option to choose your own AI models.
-If you use Apple devices and want your data to stay on your machine, try both and see which one fits your workflow.
+Elephas goes a different direction: local processing, no source caps on paid plans, and the option to choose your own AI model with Smart Redaction in front of any cloud provider.